-- Find a policy that provides coverage for pre-existing medical conditions with NO stability clause requirement.
-While these policies are not as well known or widely available as standard travel insurance policies, they can be a real lifesaver and are often the best option for many Canadian snowbirds, seniors, boomers and other travellers with pre-existing medical conditions.
+- Find a Personalized policy that provides coverage for pre-existing medical conditions with NO stability clause requirement.
+While these policies are not as well known or widely available as Standard travel insurance policies, they can be a real lifesaver and are often the best option for many Canadian snowbirds, seniors, boomers and other travellers with pre-existing medical conditions.

 Coverage for Pre-Existing Conditions with NO Stability Period

-There’s good news for travellers who either don’t meet the stability clause requirements commonly found in standard travel insurance policies or simply want the peace of mind of not having to worry about stability clauses altogether.
+There’s good news for travellers who either don’t meet the stability clause requirements commonly found in Standard travel insurance policies or simply want the peace of mind of not having to worry about stability clauses altogether.

-For individuals who fall into these categories, there’s a lesser-known type of “personalized” travel insurance policy that completely does away with the dreaded “stability” clause and provides coverage for pre-existing medical conditions with NO stability period requirement.
+For individuals who fall into these categories, there’s a lesser-known type of “Personalized” travel insurance policy that completely does away with the dreaded “stability” clause and provides coverage for pre-existing medical conditions with NO stability period requirement.

-How are These Policies Different?
+How Are These Policies Different?

 Standard travel medical insurance policies determine your coverage eligibility and premiums by grouping you into categories with other travellers whose health and age may be different than yours.

-On the other hand “personalized” travel medical insurance policies base your coverage eligibility and premiums exclusively on your personal medical history and characteristics.
+On the other hand “Personalized” travel medical insurance policies base your coverage eligibility and premiums exclusively on your personal medical history and characteristics.

-As a result, personalized travel insurance plans are better able to accurately determine your coverage risk and the appropriate premiums based on those risks.
+As a result, Personalized travel insurance plans are better able to accurately determine your coverage risk and the appropriate premiums based on those risks.
 This personal element also allows them to provide coverage for pre-existing conditions with no stability period requirement.

 How Do I Qualify?

-In order to qualify for a personalized policy, you’ll need to fully and accurately disclose all of your pre-existing medical conditions at the time you apply, and as long as your conditions are eligible for coverage, you’ll be covered for all pre-existing medical conditions, regardless of how long they have been stable for.
+In order to qualify for a Personalized policy, you’ll need to fully and accurately disclose all of your pre-existing medical conditions at the time you apply, and as long as your conditions are eligible for coverage, you’ll be covered for all pre-existing medical conditions, regardless of how long they have been stable for.

 Keep in mind that just like standard insurance policies, some medical conditions may make you ineligible for coverage.

-And just like a standard policy, you’ll still be required to inform your insurance provider of any changes to your health that occur after you purchase your policy and prior to any departure date.
+And just like a Standard policy, you’ll still be required to inform your insurance provider of any changes to your health that occur after you purchase your policy and prior to any departure date.

-How Much Do These Policies Cost?
+How Much Do Personalized Policies Cost?

-While you might think a personalized policy with the added benefits it offers would be more expensive than a standard policy, that’s often not the case.
+While you might think a Personalized policy with the added benefits it offers would be more expensive than a Standard policy, that’s often not the case.

-In many situations, the cost of a personalized policy is the same or less than a standard policy because personalized policies are tailored specifically to your conditions and risks - so you won’t be grouped into a category with other travellers who may have more serious or numerous medical conditions.
+In many situations, the cost of a Personalized policy is the same or less than a standard policy because Personalized policies are tailored specifically to your conditions and risks - so you won’t be grouped into a category with other travellers who may have more serious or numerous medical conditions.

-Of course, there are situations when a personalized policy will cost more than a standard policy, but this is often due to certain pre-existing medical conditions being covered that would otherwise be excluded from coverage under a standard policy.
+Of course, there are situations when a Personalized policy will cost more than a Standard policy, but this is often due to certain pre-existing medical conditions being covered that would otherwise be excluded from coverage under a Standard policy.

 1KPMG survey of Canadian insurance providers commissioned by the Travel Health Insurance Association of Canada (THIA) (November 2014)